camassia-io/spring-boot-test-dbunit/README.md

 ### Create a Spring Boot Test

-The following standalone example uses an In Memory H2 Database with Springs JdbcTemplate as the test subject.
+The following standalone examples use an In Memory H2 Database with Springs JdbcTemplate as the test subject.

 #### Using `DatabaseSetup` / `DatabaseTeardown` annotations